abichoi/Git_Tutorial/README.md

 git checkout new_branch_name
 git rebase main # you should see code.py being added to your branch

-## If conflicts happen, edit the confliced files, then:
+## If conflicts happen, edit the conflicted files, then:
 git add <fixed-file>
 git rebase --continue
 ## If you need to back out: